kpwhri/dqt_api/README.md

 FAQ==2==header==How do I use the data query tool?
 FAQ==2==text==The data query tool provides frequencies of study participants by age...
 ```

+# Troubleshooting

+## Why do the values in the table and/or chart not add up?

+By default, we recommend that the data is fuzzed in a number of ways to protect human subjects.
+If this is for internal use, etc., then both masking and jitter can be disabled.

+### JITTER

+Jitter is set by `JITTER = 'random string'`, and to disable this can be set to `JITTER = None`.
+On a daily basis, all of the values returned to the graphs/chart will be randomly increased or decreased by a small amount (0-3).
+This helps reduce reidentifiability, protecting human subjects, while not particularly altering the trends in the data.

+### MASKING

+Masking is set by `MASK = 5` in the `config.py`, and can be turned off by setting `MASK = 0`.
+For small cells (defined as `size <= MASK`), these will not be shown

+## Why are some categories/options not being displayed in the front-end web tool?

+If there are no examples in the data of a particular category/value, these will not be displayed on the front-end.
+A workaround would be to add an extra (fake) individual with this category/value where the option will be provided but masked.
+Having an extra individual should not meaningfully impact any of the trends displayed in the graphs/data.